jbaikge/keyboardfu/articles/php-comment-performance/page1.markdown

 ## Just the Class, Ma'am

 Under normal circumstances, loading a documented class in any language should ignore commented lines and utilize enough memory to operate the class.
-However, in PHP, there is a funky library that will reflect classes to gain information about their internals.
-Part of this reflection data includes the class or function documentation.
+However, in PHP 5, there is a funky library that will reflect classes to gain information about their internals.
+Part of this reflection data includes the class, method, or function documentation.
 Now that this information is retrievable, it must also load into memory.

-The ability to reflect documentation is not a mistake.
+The ability to reflect documentation is not a mistake or pitfall.
 As an example, you can include meta information regarding a method or class, which is useful for establishing routing information:

 	class Zoo {
 		/**